sfaragy/Real-Time-Vehicle-Tracking/README.md

 3. Main goal was to run the realtime dirver and food delivery tracking system.
 Which accomplished with minimal test cover.
 This system will run in docker container.

-## Need to make sure the git branch is "lmw-exercise-sf-logics" after clone the repository.
+## Need to make sure the git branch is "lmw-exercise-sf-logics".
 Because it contains all updates
-Run the command ```git checkout lmw-exercise-sf-logics```
+Run this command after clone the repository```git checkout lmw-exercise-sf-logics```

 ## How to run the frontend?:
 1. Clone the repository. and CD into repository root directory
+2. Run this command ```git checkout lmw-exercise-sf-logics```
-2. Run the command in root Dirtectory to build the frontend nextjs 14 app: ``` docker-compose up --build ```
+3. Run the command in root Dirtectory to build the frontend nextjs 14 app: ``` docker-compose up --build ```
-3. Run frontend: ``` docker-compose up -d ```
+4. Run frontend: ``` docker-compose up -d ```
-4. Frontend will run in: http://localhost:3000
+5. Frontend will run in: http://localhost:3000

 ## How to run the backend?: